zacgerber/backend-word-count-assessment/README.md

     word2 : count2
     ...

-Print the above list in order, sorted alphabetically by word (Python will sort punctuation to come before letters, which is fine -- do not strip out punctuation).
+Print the above list in order, sorted alphabetically by word (Python will sort punctuation to come before letters, which is fine &mdash; do not strip out punctuation).
 Store all the words as lowercase (i.e., 'The' and 'the' count as the same word).

 ## Part B
 For the `--topcount` flag, implement a `print_top()` function similar to `print_words()`, but which prints just the top 20 most common words sorted so the **most common** word is first, then the next most common, and so on.

 # Debugging
-Use your VS Code IDE to set up a debug session, and single-step your `wordcount.py` -- Create two launch.json debug configurations: One with optional `--count` argument and one with `--topcount` argument.
+Use your VS Code IDE to set up a debug session, and single-step your `wordcount.py` &mdash; Create two launch.json debug configurations: One with optional `--count` argument and one with `--topcount` argument.

 ## PR (Pull Request) Workflow for this assignment